 WHERE IS CORICANCHA LOCATED?

 The Coricancha Temple is located within the heart of Cusco City, to be exact in the historic center of the City.
+Note that only that the original foundations of Coricancha remain.
+Today above them you can see the convent of Santo Domingo.
 It is located between the intersection of Avenida El Sol and Santo Domingo streets.
 It is very easy to get to Coricancha; you can get there from the Cusco main square heading towards Avenida El Sol and walking no more than approximately 400 meters.
-Then you will arrive at the archaeological site recognizable from a distance along with the Santo Domingo street.
+Then you will arrive at the archaeological site recognizable from a distance along with Santo Domingo street.
 Another option is to simply take a taxi and indicate that you want to get to Coricancha.
 Even some buses tend to stop very near to the entrance, so you can also take advantage of local transport.

-You can visit the Coricancha through a guided tour of the city, buying the Cusco Tourist Ticket or merely going to the Temple on your own and buying your entrance ticket at the door.
+You can visit the Coricancha through a guided tour of the city, buying the Cusco Tourist Ticket, or merely going to the Temple on your own and buying your entrance ticket at the door.
 The direct entry ticket to the Coricancha costs about 15 soles, so you have no excuse to miss out on this fantastic site.
 At the same time, the Cusco Tourist Ticket allows you to visit a great variety of significant places in the Imperial City and its surroundings.
 In itself, it is very straightforward to access, and you won’t have to worry about anything.
-If you wonder whether Cusco is safe to travel, you don’t have to worry.
-The City is continually taking security measures for tourists and travelers.
+If you wonder: Cusco is Safe to travel?
+You don’t have to worry, as the City is continually taking security measures for tourists and travelers.
 As long as you are cautious, there is no reason not to enjoy this fantastic Ancestral City.